-The school will comply with the Data Protection Act and request parents /carers permission before taking images of members of the academy.
+The school will comply with the Data Protection Act and request parents'/carers' permission before taking images of members of the school.
 We will also ensure that when images are published that the young people cannot be identified by the use of their names.

-In accordance with guidance from the Information Commissioner’s Office, parents/carers are welcome to take videos and digital images of their children at school events for their own personal use (as such use in not covered by the Data Protection Act).
-To respect everyone’s privacy and in some cases protection, these images should not be published / made publicly available on social networking sites, nor should parents / carers comment on any activities involving other pupils in the digital / video images.
+In accordance with guidance from the Information Commissioner’s Office, parents/carers are welcome to take videos and digital images only of their own children at school events for their own personal use.
+This ensures respect of everyone’s privacy and in some cases protection.
+Please refer to the Mobile Phone Policy for further guidance and explanation.